-5. RESTORATION OF SERVICE
+8. RESTORATION OF SERVICE

-SOP 6.01 Electric Outage Restoration Procedure
+Electric Outage Restoration Procedure

-Roseville Electric Utility has a Standard Operating Procedure for Electric Outage Restoration (REU, SOP 6.01).
-The purpose of the document is to provide a consistent set of procedures for Electric System Dispatchers and field personnel to communicate, safely assess, isolate and restore power to areas affected by an unscheduled power outage.
+REU has procedures for electric outage restoration [6].
+The purpose of the these procedures are to provide a consistent set of procedures for Electric System Dispatchers and field personnel to communicate, safely assess, isolate and restore power to areas affected by an unscheduled power outage.
 The same procedures apply after an electric outage event due to a wildfire.